-- Royal Gardens and the Royal Palace named Dar El-Makhzen including a mosque and a madrasa (a meeting place for students).
+- Royal Gardens and the Royal Palace named Dar El-Makhzen include a mosque and a madrasa (a meeting place for students).

-Picture bellow, show a Royal Palace gate :
+Picture bellow, show Fes Royal Palace gate :

 Bab Bou jeloud

-The middle of 14th century, Marinid dynasty, built the Koranic School Bou Inania with an architecture full of various ornaments.
-Finally, you can stroll along the Talaa Kebira Avenue, one of the longest in Fez city, dotted with shopping.
+In the middle of the 14th century, the Marinid dynasty built the Koranic School Bou Inania with an architecture full of various ornaments.
+Finally, you can stroll along Talaa Kebira Avenue, one of the longest in Fez city, dotted with shopping.

-A part from being a true spiritual and cultural heart of the Morocco, Fez city is known by leather.
-To access tanners souk, Chouara district, you take the Mechatine street which will take you a little away from the center of the Medina.
+Apart from being a truly spiritual and cultural heart of Morocco, Fez city is known for leather.
+To access tanners souk, Chouara district, you take Mechatine street which will take you a little away from the center of the Medina.
 The tanneries of Fez like those of Marrakech, have not changed since the medieval time of Morocco.
-When you access this area with a strong smells, you will immediately find yourself in the heart of the craft by discovering skins transported by donkeys to dry in the sun and a series of multicolored ponds.
+When you access this area with strong smells, you will immediately find yourself in the heart of the craft by discovering skins transported by donkeys to dry in the sun and a series of multicolored ponds.